Review: NetAtmo Urban Weather Station

-In use at home it regularly reported ozone (O3) with NO2 and PM10 particulates appearing a couple of times.
-Things became more animated when testing in the London's West End, the outdoor air quality indicator started scrolling information on the two main pollutants it detected.
+In use at home it regularly reported ozone (O3) with NO2 and PM10 particulates appearing a couple of times although the latter would be a generalisation.
+Things became more animated when testing in the London's West End, the outdoor air quality indicator started scrolling information on the two main pollutants it reported.
 The in-app help provides useful information on all its measurements, so if you see something alarming, you can find out all about it.

 iPad 10in and Android 7in main dashboards

-Personally, it was the pollutant measurements that I found the most fascinating and it was disappointing that there was no charting of this information, which is a missed opportunity in my view.
+Personally, it was the pollutant measurements that I found the most fascinating and it was disappointing that the device wasn't detecting this itself and that there was no charting of this information either, which is a missed opportunity in my view.
 After all, if NetAtmo wants you to get obsessive about this stuff then this must be the way forward.
 We know what the weather is like by stepping outside, but the invisible stuff it detects should be given more prominence.
-Indeed, discovering an unusual peak in SO2 at specific times of the day could be a useful way of tracking down a serious problem.
+Indeed, locally discovering an unusual peak in SO2 at specific times of the day could be a useful way of tracking down a serious problem.